LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 *&nbsp;**Fee notes**:
 - We offer discounts to our high-volume customers.
 Please fill out our [request survey](https://linkwellnodes.io/Getting-Started.html) to get started.
 - We support payment in alternative currencies (ie, `ETH` or fiat).
 Please indicate this in our [request survey](https://linkwellnodes.io/Getting-Started.html) if interested, as this can be arranged in the form an up-front payment for a set number of oracle requests.
-- Exact pricing will be determined after sending several testnet requests.

 ### Request parameters